0 User Reviews

 |Visit Site Read review|

-Most search engines, including Google (in fact particularly Google), store information about you, including:
+Most search engines, including Google (in fact particularly Google), store information about you and your search habits, including:

 - Your IP address

 - Date and time of query

 - Cookie ID – this cookie is deposited in your browser’s cookie folder, and uniquely identifies your computer.
 With it, a search engine provider can trace a search request back to your computer.

 This information is usually transmitted to the requested web page, and to the owners of any third party advertising banners displayed on that page.
 As you surf around the internet, advertisers build up a (potentially embarrassing or highly inaccurate) profile of you, which is then used to target adverts tailored to your theoretical needs.
 Not just that, but governments and courts around the world regularly request search data from Google and other major search engines, which is usually duly handed over.
 Using technology first seen in its browser add-on, Disconnect will route all searches made using the app through its own servers, so your ‘real’ IP address is hidden from the search engine.

 As you can see, searching using Disconnect comes with a number of handy extra features:

 - Choice of search engines – Google is the default, but you also easily search using Bing, Yahoo!, DuckDuckGo, or Blekko

 - Advanced search tools – you can specify how recently an article was posted online, and search ‘verbatim’ (matching exact search terms)

 - No ads